terryaney/Documentation.Camelot/KatApp.Vue.md

 **`configureUICalculation( event: Event, lastCalculation: ILastCalculation, application: IKatApp )`**

-This event is triggered during RBL Framework calculation _after a successful calculation and result processing_ and _only_ for a calculation where `iConfigureUI == 1`.
+This event is triggered during RBLe Framework calculation _after a successful calculation and result processing_ and _only_ for a calculation where `iConfigureUI == 1`.
 The `configureUICalculation` event is a one time calculation event and can be used to finish setting up Kaml View UI where logic is dependent upon the first calculation results being processed.

 #### IKatApp.calculation

 **`calculation( event: Event, lastCalculation: ILastCalculation, application: IKatApp )`**

-This event is triggered during RBL Framework calculation _after a successful calculation and result processing_ (even if the calculation has `iConfigureUI == 1`).
+This event is triggered during RBLe Framework calculation _after a successful calculation and result processing_ (even if the calculation has `iConfigureUI == 1`).
 Use this handler to process any additional requirements that may be dependent on calculation results.

 Note: If calculation contains 'jwt data updating' instructions all the standard [API Lifecycle events](#api-lifecycle) will occur with the `endpoint` being set to `rble/jwtupdate`.